Coagh ambush: Ambush preparations

+discovery, a flatbed truck disguised as a builders’ lorry with four SAS soldiers laying under a tarpaulin would be parked opposite the car park a few minutes after the Austin Maestro arrived on the scene.
+Covert observation posts were also placed on roads leading into Coagh village, as well as on the first floor of the Hanover House Hotel, and all SAS operators were deployed at 4am on the morning of the ambush.

 The ambush

+Rather than put the actual target as risk, an SAS soldier volunteered to act as a decoy, even going so far as to dye his hair a different colour and place padding around his upper body to mimic the actual target's physical appearance.
+He then armed himself with a Browning Hi-Power pistol and drove the target's Austin Maestro to the village of Coagh on 3 June 1991, arriving at the car park shortly before 7:30am.
+He then exited the car and sat on a wall beside the public toilets, pretending to read a newspaper while waiting to pick up a friend on their way to work.
+At around the same time the red Bedford lorry containing the cover group was parked across the road from the car park by a plain clothes SAS operator, who then went to the rear of the hotel to change into uniform and join the arrest team.

-At 7.30 am on 3 June 1991, three Tyrone IRA paramilitaries – Tony Doris (21 years old), Michael "Pete" Ryan (37) (on the run at the time from the Royal Ulster Constabulary since 1981 after escaping from imprisonment in Belfast for terrorist related offences) and Lawrence McNally (39) – drove a stolen Vauxhall Cavalier from Moneymore, County Londonderry to the village of Coagh, crossing the border of counties Londonderry and Tyrone, to kill a part-time Ulster Defence Regiment soldier, who was in his civilian life a contractor that worked with the security forces.
-According to Toolis, the IRA believed the soldier was also an associate of the UVF and he was "notoriously hated and feared" by the local Nationalist community because of threats issued to Catholic at road checkpoints.
-Their intent, however, was known to the British security forces, having been revealed by either a Crown agent within the IRA itself, or from covert technical surveillance.
-In consequence a detachment from the British Army's Special Air Service was lying in wait for Doris, Ryan and McNally on both sides of Coagh's main street, and also in a red Bedford lorry at the scene.
+At 7.30 am, three Tyrone IRA paramilitaries – Tony Doris (21 years old), Pete Ryan (35) (on the run at the time from the Royal Ulster Constabulary since 1981 after escaping from imprisonment in Belfast for terrorist related offences) and Lawrence McNally (39) – drove a stolen Vauxhall Cavalier from Moneymore, County Londonderry to the village of Coagh, crossing the border of counties Londonderry and Tyrone, to kill the part-time Ulster Defence Regiment soldier.
+According to Toolis, the IRA believed the soldier was also an associate of the UVF and he was "notoriously hated and feared" by the local Nationalist community because of threats issued to Catholics at road checkpoints.